MicrosoftDocs/dynamics365smb-docs/business-central/ui-find-entries.md

 ## Get started

 The find entries feature is readily available on most pages that display posted documents or posted documents entries - for both lists and cards.
 So the first step is open one of these pages.
-Then, either choose the **Find Entries** action or press the Alt+G keys.
+Then, either choose the **Find Entries** action or press the Ctrl+Alt+G keys.

 The **Find Entries** page  includes all related documents and entries based on the document no. and posting date.
 The page is divided into three sections: